Reliable-Information-Lab-HEVS/att_viz/paper.md

 **2. Observer view**: Hover over a token to see how previous tokens have influenced its generation through self-attention

-In both views, users can freeze the attention value visualization for a certain token by double clicking on it.
+In both views, users can freeze the attention value visualization for a certain token by double-clicking on it.
 The two views can be (un)frozen independently.

-\autoref{fig:1} shows an example of running the code above on `<model>` with the prompt "Continue this story: The beautiful grey cat Tom is chasing after Jerry the mouse.", and focusin on the word "Tom" in the prompt
+\autoref{fig:1} shows an example of running the code above on `<model>` with the prompt "Continue this story: The beautiful grey cat Tom is chasing after Jerry the mouse.", and focusing on the word "Tom" in the prompt

 ![Example of the attention render, highlighting all words paying attention to "Tom" in the prompt, in the attention head 4, layer <layer> .\label{fig:1}](./examples/tomjerry.png)